Aloento/Aloento/source/_posts/Numerical-Methods-II.md

 # QR-decomposition

-##
+## Gram-Schmidt

-Write an M-file for QR-decomposition using Gram-Schmidt ortogonalisation.
+Write an M-file for QR-decomposition using Gram-Schmidt orthogonalization.
 Let us call the function to: gramschmidt

 - Input parameter: a square matrix (A)